Creetown Initiative Consultancy Team

 Barholm Accommodation Team

-Panny Watson is Assistant Manager of the Barholm Enterprise Centre and Barholm Accommodation.
+Panny Watson also manages the Barholm Enterprise Centre and Barholm Accommodation.

 Youth Work Team